DataKinds/datakinds.github.io/_posts/2019-07-06-perl-6-is-cursed.md

 ### Reality: Perl 6 has been finished for a long, long time.

 Perl 6 is defined as a set of test cases that must be passed by any specific compiler.
 That test suite is here: [https://github.com/perl6/roast/](https://github.com/perl6/roast/).
 This test suite has been complete since the language's release, and thus so has the language.
-Perl 6's compilers may not implement the language in its entirety yet, but that does _not_ mean the language is incomplete.
+Some Perl 6 compilers may not implement the language in its absolute entirety yet, but that does _not_ mean the language is incomplete.

+Rakudo, the most popular Perl 6 compiler, <sup>[2]</sup>

 ## Myth: Perl 6 has a bizarre ecosystem.

 ### Reality: You're probably confusing Perl 5 and Perl 6, or Rakudo itself with Perl 6.
 Hold on while I explain...

-`Perl 6` is sometimes called `Raku` in order to distance it from `Perl 5`. `Perl 6`'s most popular compiler is `Rakudo Star`, which implements `Rakudo Perl 6`. `Perl 6` is built off of a language called `nqp`: Not Quite Perl. `Rakudo Star` uses a virtual machine called [`MoarVM`](https://www.moarvm.org/) which implements the virtual machine that `nqp` is compiled down to. `nqp` is then used to implement the majority of `Rakudo Star`.
-You read that right: the ubiquitous `Perl 6` compiler is implemented in a stripped down version of `Perl 6` itself.
-When you type `apt install perl6` (or whatever your equivalent is), your package manager will install `Rakudo Star`. `zef` is the `Perl 6` package manager. `Perl 6` packages live in `p6c` at [`http://modules.perl6.org/`](http://modules.perl6.org/). [`CPAN`](https://www.cpan.org/) DOES host Perl 6 modules, and they are mirrored on the `p6c` website.
+* `Perl 6` is the language.
+It is sometimes called `Raku` in order to distance it from `Perl 5`.

+* `Rakudo` is the most popular `Perl 6` compiler, and it implements a superset of the language called `Rakudo Perl 6`.

+* `Rakudo Star` refers to the packaging of the `Rakudo` compiler alongside a

+* `nqp` is a subset of `Perl 6` which is used to build the language.
+You read that right -- `Perl 6` is implemented using a stripped down version of itself.
+A large portion of `Rakudo` is written in `nqp`.

+* [`MoarVM`](https://www.moarvm.org/) is the virtual machine used by `Rakudo` which implements the backend that `nqp` is compiled against.

+* `zef` is the `Perl 6` package manager, which downloads a list of modules from a master repo.<sup>[3]</sup>

 ## Myth: Perl 6 has no target demographic and no niche.